Sunday, October 30, 2016

 Issue #513: How Hard are the Messiers from the Backyard?

-The Crab Nebula is detectable in a 4-inch as a dim oval.
-You will need a 12-inch range scope to begin to see much beyond that.
-In a 12, it will show its basic zig-zag shape without much fuss on a nice night.
+The Crab Nebula is at least detectable in a 4-inch telescope as a dim oval on good evenings.
+However, you will need a 12-inch range scope to begin to see much beyond that.
+In my 12-inch Dobsonian, Old Betsy, it would show its basic zig-zag shape without much fuss on a nice night.
 More than that visually, like the tendrils of gas that give it its name?
 That demands at least 12-inches of aperture, an OIII filter, and a dark site.

-A 3-inch will show it, a 4-inch will deliver a little resolution, and an 8-inch will make the thing begin to look nice indeed.
+A 3-inch will show it, a 4-inch will deliver a little resolution, and an 8-inch will make this big thing begin to look nice indeed.

-M4, the Cat’s Eye Cluster, is loose and a little dimmish.
+M4, the Cat’s Eye Cluster, is loose and a little dim.
 You can pick it up with a 4-inch, but don’t expect it to look like much.

 My 80mm APO, Veronica Lodge, will show some stars at high power, and a C8 makes it into a semi-spectacle from less than perfect backyards.